docker-flow/docker-flow-proxy/docs/blocking.md

     "http://$(docker-machine ip node-1)/demo/hello"
 ```

+The output is as follows (limited to relevant parts).

 ```
-TODO
+HTTP/1.0 403 Forbidden
+Cache-Control: no-cache
+Connection: close
+Content-Type: text/html
+...
 ```

-This time, the proxy responded with TODO (status code TODO).
-The request method is not on the list of those that are allowed and proxy choose not to forward it to the destination service.
-Instead, it returned with TODO.
+This time the proxy responded with `403` status code.
+The response comes from the proxy.
+The request method is not on the list of those that are allowed, and proxy chose not to forward it to the destination service.
+Instead, it returned `403 Forbidden`.

 Similarly, we can choose which methods to deny.